West warns Syria against storming rebel city

 The opposition Syrian National Council said in a statement about Homs on Friday: "News reports, videos and information from activists indicate that the regime is preparing to commit a massacre in the city to extinguish the flame of the revolution and 'discipline' the rest of Syria's cities."

-However, some activists questioned whether the SNC statement was intended principally to galvanise international action.
+However, some activists questioned whether the SNC statement was intended principally to galvanize international action.

 One campaigner in Homs, a city of 1.5 million, saw little sign of an imminent offensive on Saturday: "I have been hearing this since yesterday.
 I did a tour around the city and I did not see anything unusual.